slightlynybbled/weibull/readme.md

+# Purpose

+This package is intended to ease reliability analysis using the Weibull distribution, which is the most common method of reliability analysis.

+# Installation

+Ideally, you should be able to `pip install weibull` and simply be finished.
+This package is a pure-python package, so it should work on any os.
+Unfortunately, this package utilizes other packages which may be more difficult to install.
+Please consult package documentation for more details.

+This user had the most issues installing `statsmodels` in a Windows 10 environment.
+Other package dependencies - `numpy`, `pandas`, and `matplotlib` - installed without issue.

+If you are having installation issues, perhaps try the [Anaconda](https://www.anaconda.com/download/) distribution!
+As I understand it, they have solved most of these installation problems for difficult packages!

 # Weibull Reliability Overview

-This is a rough collection of Weibull analysis and test design classes.
 The three primary classes are the `Analysis`, `Design`, and `Weibayes`.
 Most users will want to use the `Analysis` and `Design` classes.

+ - `Analysis` - use this when you have real-world or simulated data to determine the beta and eta values
+ - `Design` - use this to determine the test time and number of units to run
+ - `Weibayes` - basic weibayes methods implemented

 ## Weibull Analysis